-If all of the above possible causes of beeps have been ruled out, but the beeping has still persisted for over 2 hours with the green light on - replace the battery.
+If all of the above possible causes of beeps have been ruled out, but the beeping has still persisted for over 2 hours with the green light on - the rechargeable cells may be defective.
 The Smoke / Heat Alarm must be returned to the manufacturer for repair or replacement - see "Service and Guarantee" section.